 1. Not enough SEO and comprehensive URLs

-This one is particularly a problem with breadcrumbs and products when it comes to categories.
+This one is a massive problem with products when it comes to categories.
 Item numbers instead of product labels are much more keyword-targetable and comprehended by search engines and people alike.

 Comprehensive URLs help educate users where they are on a page and understand what they’re about to read.
 Engines benefit from this too.
 Never forget to include this in everything you optimize.

-Remember that category IDs are never the preference when compared with keyword-oriented categories.
+Remember that category IDs are never the preference when compared to keyword-oriented categories.
 It’s always much better to come across “/womens-glasses/womens-pink-glasses-sale” versus “this-46/product-52727?glasses”.

 Never underestimate share buttons on a website.
 Icons that indicate sharing on social media make it easier for users to spread the word.
 This is especially applicable to younger people and tech crowds.

 Know the website and social media of your audience.
-For instance, if you’re one to sell gadgets in the smartphone space, a tweet button comes in handy as many tech-lovers use Twitter.
+For instance, if you’re selling gadgets in the smartphone space, a tweet button comes in handy as many tech-lovers use Twitter.

-If you’re one to sell furniture and artsy decor for homes and offices, consider adding a Pin button, as aesthetic-loving profiles frequent Pinterest a lot.
+If you’re a seller of furniture and artsy decor for homes and offices, consider adding a Pin button, as aesthetic-loving profiles frequent Pinterest a lot.

 The bottom line is to know your market and display the share button your audience is most likely to press.

-While putting every possible button on your website can also be helpful, you don’t want to overdress the site with share buttons because that might affect your “add to cart” feature; so be very specific.
+Although putting every possible button on your website may be helpful, you don’t want to overdress the site with share buttons.
+Doing so might affect your “add to cart” feature, so be very specific.

 3. Not enough reviews